Glow-Lang/glow/README.md

 ### Copyright and License

 Copyright 2019 Mutual Knowledge Systems, Inc. All rights reserved.
-MuKnGlow is distributed under the Apache License, version 2.0.
+Glow is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).

 ### Being worked on

-You can watch on our [gitlab repository](https://gitlab.com/mukn/muknglow) what we are currently working on.
+You can watch on our [gitlab repository](https://gitlab.com/mukn/glow) what we are currently working on.

 For background information, see the predecessor language [Alacrity](https://alacrity-lang.org/),